-Program Delegate means a Deputy Secretary of the Department of Foreign Affairs and Trade or a Deputy Secretary of the Department of Education and Training in their role as co-chairs of the Program Implementation Group.
+Program Delegates means a Deputy Secretary of the Department of Foreign Affairs and Trade and a Deputy Secretary of the Department of Education and Training.

 Regional/Remote means a region designated as Regional or Remote by the Australian Bureau of Statistics 2011 Australian Statistical Geography Standard (ASGS).

 Scholar means a successful applicant who receives a New Colombo Plan Scholarship.

 Scholarship means Scholarship funding and other benefits provided to successful applicants under the Program.

 Scholarship Program means the study, Internship/Mentorship activities and language training applicants propose in their Scholarship application.

 Sponsored Scholarship a Scholarship that is sponsored by a Private Sector Organisation for the duration of the Scholarship Program and which may include in-kind benefits provided direct to the Scholars, such as training opportunities.